von.jpg (64207 bytes)

 1972 – 1977

 • Following the lunar landing, joined the Preliminary Design Office of Marshall Space Flight Center and became engaged in the planning of future advanced space vehicles, satellites and payloads.
 Performed the mission operations analysis on all payloads that passed through Marshall Space Flight Center.
 One satellite was the High Energy Astronomical Observatory (HEAO) (Click Here) which later mapped the entire galaxy for stars that emit X-rays.
 Wrote report on the percentage of area of the galaxy covered each day based on a given scan rate.
-As I recall, the total mapping required 6 months.
+The agency accepted and adopted this 6 month calculation and the HEAO program moved forward.
+(Click Here).

 • Other projects included a project entitled Large Space Telescope (LST) which was later named the Hubble Telescope and which, when launched in 1991, was the world’s most sophisticated telescope since Galileo made the first telescope in 1607.

-• Received a total of fifteen (15) individual awards from NASA; six of which are indicated in this career highlighter.
+• Received a total of seventeen (17) individual awards from NASA; six of which are indicated in this career highlighter.

 February 4, 1972 Group Achievement Award (Center Award)